 3. I don’t know at this time (20%)

 How many employees do you plan to add to your payroll in 2018?

 - 10-15 (5%)

 What do you believe is the most significant challenge to your business in 2018?

 - Finding qualified workers (52%)

 What is your biggest hiring challenge?

-The survey was completed by 89 family-owned businesses in and around Franklin County.
+The survey was completed by 84 family-owned business leaders in and around Franklin County.